 Orizu Osen was introduced by Japan Foundation Manila’s director Hiroaki Uesugi representing the foundation and the Embassy of Japan.

 The musical score was performed by Kaduma ni Karol.
 The band plays “contemporary pre-colonial music” fusing indigenous traditional musical influences and languages from the north to the south of the Philippines.
-The overall composition to the movie was so fitting.
-It was eerie and intense especially the drum beats and Carol Bello’s voice.
+The live music score was so fitting; It was eerie and intense especially the drum beats and Carol Bello’s voice.

 Es Mi Hombre (He’s my Man), 1927, by Carlos Fernandez Cuenca was Spain’s entry in the festival.
 The comedy was introduced by Instituto Cervantes in Manila’s director Javier Galvan Guijo representing Instituto Cervantes and the Embassy of Spain.